A view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 10 God called the dry ground land, and the gathered waters he called seas.
 And God saw that it was good.

-Verse 9 suggests that the continents were originally together, and recent geological discoveries have shown similar rocks on the Atlantic coastline in Africa and Brazil.
-Current thinking is that there was an original land mass which broke up and reformed several times.
-The most recent rearrangement (called Pangea) could have looked something like this:
+VVerse 9 suggests that what are now known as separate continents were originally together ‘gathered in one place’, and recent geological discoveries have shown similar rocks on the Atlantic coastline in Africa and Brazil.
+The original land mass (called Pangea) could have looked something like this.
+During the major upheaval of the Flood, they would be broken apart.

 11 Then God said, let the land produce vegetation: seed-bearing plants and trees on the land that bear fruit with seed in it, according to their various kinds.
 And it was so.